tengstrand/lein-polylith/readme.md

   The following steps are performed:
     - checks for circular dependencies and quits if found.
-    - calculates what components and bases to build based on what has changed since the last success.
+    - calculates what components and bases to build based on what has changed since the last successful test or build.
     - calls 'sync' and makes sure that all dependencies in project.clj files are in sync and that all systems have all components they need.
     - AOT-compiles changed components, bases and systems to check that they compile